RomlinGroup/Flatpack/README.md

 Welcome, brave explorer!
 We are still in stealth mode (of sorts), but we are glad you found us.

 Flatpack democratises AI/ML with micro language models and model compression.
 Models range from 10M to 10B parameters and are included in our standardised flatpacks (FPKs).
-FPKs will soon be available for edge devices, components, and robots, akin to floppy disks or game cartridges for earlier computing.
+FPKs will soon be available for edge computing devices, electronic components, and robots, akin to floppy disks or game cartridges for earlier computing eras.

 ## Elevator pitch